SCCapstone/Seating-App/README.md

 Otherwise:

-1. Once you have the current copy of the repository, open your command prompt and navigate to the folders location on your desktop. <br />
+1. Navigate to your local source folder in the command prompt.
+2. Use `git fetch` or the GitHub Desktop application to make sure your repo matches our GitHub. <br />
-2. Type in the command `ng serve -o` and this will open a local webpage with our app. <br />
+3. Type in the command `ng serve -o` and this will open a local webpage with our app. <br />
 >The app will automatically reload if you change source files (Once file is saved). <br />

 >To Exit the process, press `Ctrl + C` then type Y and Enter on Windows CMD (`Ctrl + C` will work with most other CMD's). <br />

-3. Once your done editing your files, and checks are made, commit and push to GitHub.
+4. Once your done editing your files, and checks are made, commit and push to GitHub.

 ## File Structure